 If you’d like to get a copy of a self-evaluation tool I’ve used, email me here.
 I give it to the staff person I’m to review first and ask them to fill it out before our actual review session.
 After they complete it and I’ve reviewed it, then we meet for the review.

 What have you discovered that has helped your reviews improve performance?

-In my most recent book, Brain-Savvy Leaders: the Science of Significant Ministry, I give many more leadership insights we learn from recent neuroscience findings.
+In one of my books, Brain-Savvy Leaders: the Science of Significant Ministry, I give many more leadership insights we learn from recent neuroscience findings.